-Current version Previous version Summary of changes made Sept 2020 First Version
+Current version Previous version Summary of changes made

+Sept 2020 New Version

+Sept 2021 No changes

+Sept 2022 No changes

+Sept 2023 No Changes

-About PE and Sports Premium
+About PE and Sports Premium1

 All young people should have the opportunity to live healthy and active lives.
 A positive experience of sport and physical activity at a young age can build a lifetime habit of participation, and is central to meeting the government's ambitions for a world-class education system.